Subject to Change and Reviewed Weekly

 - Children will wash their hands frequently throughout the day and before eating.

-- There will be no handshaking.
+- There will be no handshaking at the front door.

 - Regular teaching sessions on hygiene, handwashing, and the spread of germs, will take place to support children’s understanding.
 Visual resources such as signs, as well as songs, games and stories will assist with this.